What is Skin Elasticity & How Can You Improve It?

 OneSkin’s Effect on Elasticity

 Topical skin care products like OneSkin’s comprehensive skin health line is powered by the OS-01 peptide, which targets signs of aging skin at the source.
-Integral to OneSkin’s R&D process is penetration studies, to ensure that each product delivers the OS-01 peptide to the dermis layer of the skin, where collagen and elastin mostly reside.OneSkin’s topical supplement for the face, OS-01 FACE, is clinically validated to improve skin elasticity in 90% of users, shown in a 12-week clinical study performed by a third-party contract research organization (CRO).Additionally, OneSkin’s topical supplement for the eyes, OS-01 EYE, is scientifically proven to increase a key marker associated with collagen production, COL1A1 and decrease a key marker associated with collagen degradation, MMP1, in lab studies on ex vivo human eyelid skin.Finally, OneSkin’s topical supplement for the body, OS-01 BODY, has been scientifically proven to increase skin’s epidermal thickness in lab studie son ex vivo human skin samples.
+Integral to OneSkin’s R&D process is penetration studies, to ensure that each product delivers the OS-01 peptide to the dermis layer of the skin, where collagen and elastin mostly reside.OneSkin’s topical supplement for the face, OS-01 FACE, is clinically validated to improve skin elasticity in 90% of users, shown in a 12-week clinical study performed by a third-party contract research organization (CRO).[16]Additionally, OneSkin’s topical supplement for the eyes, OS-01 EYE, is clinically validated to significantly improve skin elasticity in 86% of users, shown in a 12-week clinical study performed by a third-party contract research organization (CRO).[16]Finally, OneSkin’s topical supplement for the body, OS-01 BODY, has been scientifically proven to increase skin’s epidermal thickness in lab studies on ex vivo human skin samples.[16]

 09